Lo-K-ee/T-machinelearning/README.md

 # 📦 Machine Learning Automation app

-This is a machine learning app that deploys machine learning models based on the inputs from the user.
+This machine learning app predicts a penguin species type based on the input from the user.

 ## Demo App